OriHasin/submission-app/README.md

 # Guardz Submission Service

 A full-stack service for submit user form & view historical submitted users including real-time updates.
 Built with NestJS, React + Vite, Nginx, Docker, and PostgreSQL.

-## Introduction
-From Python to JavaScript!
+## 🚀 From Python to JavaScript!

 Coming from a heavy Python & Backend background, I had zero experience with JavaScript frameworks and frontend development.
-This project was my deep-dive into React, NestJS, and full-stack development.  **Focus on REAL learning not just on providing a solution**.
+This project was my deep-dive into React, NestJS, and full-stack development. ✨ **Focus on REAL learning — not just on providing a solution.**

+## 🎯 Our GOAL

-**Our GOAL** - Dive & Learn **FAST BUT DEEP** in order to deliver robust Submission Service.
+Dive & Learn **FAST BUT DEEP** to deliver a robust Submission Service.

 ## Topics Covered In Learning:

  - JavaScript Basics (JS Async Programming, ES6 Modules, etc.)
  - NestJS Framework (TypeScript based)
  - React Frontend Development